Quadrant vs Twelve Labs

 - How much does it cost?

-- Quadrant offers a freemium model with both free and paid plans.
+- Quadrant offers a freemium pricing model with a free tier and paid plans for higher usage.

 - Does it have a free plan?

-- Yes, Quadrant has a free plan with limited features.
+- Yes, Quadrant provides a free plan with limited access to location data.

 - What integrations does it support?